marcobiedermann/search-engine-optimization/readme.md

 - **[Varvy Seo tool](https://varvy.com/):** displays: domain strength, links, image seo, social counts & mentions, page/technical seo, pagespeed and more.
 - **[Webpagetest.org](https://www.webpagetest.org/):** Web Page Test gives you an overall performance waterfall as well as rendering timeline for sites.
 It also provides critical insight into time to first byte and what could be holding back web page performance
 - **[WooRank](https://www.woorank.com/):** WooRank will help you to address issues on your site & identify opportunities to push you ahead of the competition.
+- **[Awesometechstack.com](https://awesometechstack.com/):** AwesomeTechStack provides insights into the security, modernity, and performance of any website's technology stack and guidance to improve web vitals and the technology stack.

 ### Keywords